SchroderJ-pixel/datafun-03-project/README.md

     Fetches the Excel file from the specified GitHub URL.
     Saves the file as cell_phone_plans.xlsx in the data folder, which is located outside the fetch_scripts directory.

+This script (`schroder_get_json.py`) fetches the Pokémon Classic Pokedex JSON file from GitHub and saves it to the data folder.
+The script performs the following actions:

+    Fetches the JSON file from the specified GitHub URL.
+    Saves the file as `pokedex.json` in the data folder, which is located outside the fetch_scripts directory.

+This script (`schroder_get_text.py`) fetches the Harry Potter text file from GitHub and saves it to the data folder.
+The script performs the following actions:

+    Fetches the text file from the specified GitHub URL.
+    Saves the file as `harry_potter.txt` in the data folder, which is located outside the fetch_scripts directory.
+*******
+Step 4: